 Durability and ease of use were just as important as image quality.
 We made sure to test storage options, GPS accuracy, driver alerts, and how quickly footage could be accessed when needed.

-Matrack Fleet Dash Cam - Best Overall
+Matrack Fleet Dash Cam – Best for Commercial Vehicles

 • The built-in AI system identifies and alerts the driver to potential threats.